External global variables

 }

-Every external variable used in your rules must be defined when the rules are being compiled.
-This can be done using the --define option (or -d) in the command-line tool, or by using the appropriate API. (like this one in Rust or this one in Python).
+Every external variable used in your rules must be defined at compile time.
+This can be done using the --define VAR=VALUE option (or -d VAR=VALUE) in the command-line tool, or by using the appropriate API.
+(Like this one in Rust or this one in Python.)